 Make sure you have a sturdy and reliable collar too.
 Collars are your last option for getting a close strong grip on your dog if your leash should fail.
 Try our dog collar selector to find the right one for your pooch.

-If your dog is too tough or pulls too much to rely on a collar for control, then a harness may be the safest option.
+A harness may be the safest option if your dog is too tough or pulls too much to rely on a collar for control.
 Choosing the Best Dog Harness will depend on your dog's habits and usual activities.

 Keep It Paws-itive

 Your dog wants to play and socialize with other dogs, just as you want to socialize with other humans, but in many cases, they just haven't been taught how.
 Teaching your dog good walking behaviours, like loose-leash walking or recall training for dogs, can contribute to your dogs confidence on leash and around other animals and people.

 Practice makes perfect, so don't be discouraged if you don't see immediate progress.
-With patience, a calm and carefree attitude, and a commitment to giving both your dog and yourself more peace of mind, you can train your reactive dog to be more relaxed, playful, and less aggressive using positive reinforcement to keep his attention on you.
-You will also be giving him opportunities to interact with other dogs safely, both on and off leash.
+With patience, a calm and carefree attitude, and a commitment to giving both your dog and yourself more peace of mind, you can train your reactive dog to be more relaxed, playful, and less aggressive, using positive reinforcement to keep his attention on you.
+You will also be giving him opportunities to interact with other dogs safely on and off leash.

 Using this method, you’ll have effectively socialized your leash aggressive dog, giving everyone—and every dog!—a more positive experience.